Parent page: Altium On-Prem Enterprise Server

 Adding a new part request using the Legacy Part Requests feature.
 Hover over the image to see the form presented to receive the details of the request.

 This page presents all items that have been 'soft deleted' – items that have been deleted, but not yet permanently so.
-The Trash is essentially a recycle bin into which any managed item within your NEXUS Server can be moved (through a soft delete action).
-It is isolated from the rest of the server and so any item in the Trash is not available for use and cannot be found through searching, or through pages in the Web interface, or from within Altium NEXUS.
+The Trash is essentially a recycle bin into which any item within your Enterprise Server can be moved (through a soft delete action).
+It is isolated from the rest of the server and so any item in the Trash is not available for use and cannot be found through searching, or through pages in the browser interface, or from within Altium Designer.

 You will only see items that you yourself have soft deleted.
 An administrator will see all soft deleted items in the Trash.
 Each item is presented in terms of the following information: